Washington, D.C. salary, ages 35-39

 Based on U.S. Census ACS 1-year 2024 PUMS · full-time, year-round wage earners

-About $120,815 (U.S. Census Bureau ACS 1-year PUMS).
+- About $120,815 — #1 of 51 states (U.S. Census Bureau ACS 1-year PUMS).

-What do the top 10% / 25% earn at ages 35-39 in Washington, D.C.?
+- What do the top 10% / 25% earn at ages 35-39 in Washington, D.C.?

-Top 10% earn at least $215,846; top 25% at least $166,501.
+- Top 10% earn at least $215,846; top 25% at least $166,501.

-What do the bottom 10% / 25% earn at ages 35-39 in Washington, D.C.?
+- What do the bottom 10% / 25% earn at ages 35-39 in Washington, D.C.?

-Bottom 10% earn at most $47,514; bottom 25% at most $80,340.
+- Bottom 10% earn at most $47,514; bottom 25% at most $80,340.

-In Washington, D.C., the 2026 reference median salary for full-time, year-round wage and salary earners ages 35-39 is $120,815.
+Washington, D.C. is among the top-paying states for full-time ages 35-39 workers, with a median of $120,815 — #1 of 51 nationwide.
 The top 10% earn at least $215,846 and the top 25% at least $166,501; the bottom 25% earn at most $80,340 and the bottom 10% at most $47,514.
-Average: $133,671.
+The average is $133,671.
 Monthly pay is about $10,068, hourly wage about $58.08.
 U.S. Census ACS 1-year 2024 PUMS · full-time, year-round wage earners, released 2025-10-16.

 Per month, per hour